ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    - Bamboo: http://localhost:8085/plugins/servlet/applinks/listApplicationLinks
    - Jira: http://localhost:8081/plugins/servlet/applinks/listApplicationLinks

-     **You manually have to adjust the Display URLLLLfor the Bamboo → Bitbucket AND Bitbucket → Bamboo URl to** ``http://localhost:7990`` **and** ``http://localhost:8085`` **.**
+     **You manually have to adjust the Display URL for the Bamboo → Bitbucket AND Bitbucket → Bamboo URl to** ``http://localhost:7990`` **and** ``http://localhost:8085`` **.**